prodbyeternal/ThinkBook14IIL-EFI/README.md

 ---

+> [!NOTE]
-> ⚠️ **Disclaimer**: You will need to edit the Info.plist file inside the itlwm.kext file to gain internet access.
+> You will need to edit the Info.plist file inside the itlwm.kext file to gain internet access.
 The file in question is in itlwm.kext/Contents.
 Change the YOURPASSWORDHERE and YOURWIFINAMEHERE accordingly.

 ---